 Moving to campus

-If you're moving into University accommodation and planning your journey to campus for the first time, have a look at the moving in Welcome pages.
-You will need to book your time slot and work out your travel plans.
-There will be specific guidance from our accommodation teams about drop off plans and where to park during this time.
+If you're moving into University accommodation and planning your journey to campus for the first time, check out our moving in Welcome pages.
+You'll need to book your time slot and work out your travel plans before you arrive.
+There'll be specific guidance from our accommodation teams about drop off plans and where to park during this time.

 Commuting to campus

-If you are planning to commute to campus each day, it is likely that you will already have worked out the best ways to travel, as outlined in the information above.
+If you're planning to commute to campus each day, it's likely that you'll already have worked out the best ways to travel, as outlined in the information above.

 You may still find some of the information on this page useful - there are always new options available and you might also like to read our tips for commuting students.